Memphis Belle (aircraft): Memphis Belle film (1990)

 The B-17 that portrayed Memphis Belle in the 1990 film at the Joint Service Open House at Andrews Air Force Base in 2008.

 Five airworthy B-17s were used in the filming of the 1990 British-American war drama Memphis Belle.
 Two were from the US — B-17G serial number 44-83546 and B-17F serial number 42-29782 — and one from the United Kingdom, B-17G serial number 44-85784.
 Two French geographic survey B-17Gs were also used: serial number 44-85643 (French civilian registration F-BEEA), which crashed on take-off near the end of filming, and serial number 44-8846 (French civilian registration F-AZDX; The Pink Lady).

 The B-17Gs had some sections converted for the film into the B-17F configuration.
 Serial number 44-83546 was converted by installing a Sperry top turret, early-style tail gunner's compartment, and waist gunner's positions; it also had its chin turret removed.
 After appearing in the film, the bomber continued to make air show appearances in that configuration.
 Originally painted with the Warner Bros. film versions of the nose art and markings, this plane (owned by restaurateur David Tallichet until his death in 2007) now carries the historic markings found on the real Memphis Belle.
-It is currently leased by the National Warplane Museum in Geneseo, New York and was housed there until late 2021 when the plane was shipped to California to undergo extensive maintenance work at the Palm Springs Air Museum where it currently remains.
+It was leased by the National Warplane Museum in Geneseo, New York and housed there until late 2021 when the plane was shipped to California to undergo extensive maintenance work at the Palm Springs Air Museum where it currently remains.
 It carries civilian registration N3703G and is colloquially known as "the movie Memphis Belle".

 Serial number 44-85784 is the last airworthy B-17 in the United Kingdom and is based at the Imperial War Museum Duxford.
 It is part of the USAAC World War II Memorial Flight and makes dozens of appearances across the United Kingdom and Northern Europe.
 It is maintained and run by volunteers, relying solely upon donations to keep it restored and flying.
 It carries UK civilian registration G-BEDF and is known as Sally B.

 In addition to the airworthy B-17s used for the taxiing and flying sequences, others were used as background aircraft for scenes shot at the film's airbase; these were not used to portray the Memphis Belle.
 Serial number 42-29782 is now located at the Museum of Flight, in Seattle, Washington.
 It carries civilian registration N17W and is now known as the Boeing Bee.